xueshanf/docker-git-crypt/README.md

 Docker git-crypt Alpine image
 =============================

 Git-crypt in container.
-See Dockerfile.
-This repo triggers auto-build and push images to dockerhub.com/u/xueshanf/git-crypt.
+This repo triggers auto-build and push git-crypt image to dockerhub.com/u/xueshanf/git-crypt.

 The container expose volume /repo, which you can bind-mount git repository to /repo.